 Assembly Profiles

 By default, the configuration defined in the Assembler configuration file is shared by all component versions in the site.
-The configuration related to assembly (i.e., the assembly model) may be tailored per component version in its component version descriptor.
+The configuration related to the assembly (i.e., the assembly model) may be tailored per component version in its component version descriptor.
 This includes being able to define alternate navigation for Assembler to use.

 Component version overrides

-When declaring a single profile, or the default profile, the profile
+When declaring a single profile, or the default profile, the profile key is not required.

 name: the-component